 3. Yamaha P71 88-Key Digital Piano

-The P71 is also among the best for 500 dollars.
+The Yamaha P71 is also among the best digital piano under 500 dollars.
 Released at the end of 2016, the P71 is Amazon’s Exclusive electric digital piano by Yamaha.
 The piano has features that profoundly replicate an acoustic piano.
 It is portable and straightforward and comes in both a black and white finish.

 Yamaha P71 is an affordable digital piano, and not many pianos in the same price spectrum can compare to its high-quality range of features.